-- 1. Serial Sort: Implement a stable (order preserving) serial sort in XMTC (a template program isort.s.c is provided).
-While you can choose any algorithm you want, you probably want to implement an order preserving bucket sort, since it will be used as part of the parallel sort.
-The serial implementation will be used to calculate the speedup achieved by the parallel implementation. - 2.
+- 1. Serial Integer Sort: Implement a stable (order preserving) serial integer sort in XMTC (a template program isort.s.c is provided).
+While you can choose any algorithm you want, you probably want to implement an order preserving bucket sort, since it shares some common intuition with the parallel integer sort. - 2.
 Parallel Integer Sort: Implement the parallel integer sorting algorithm described above (and in your class notes) in XMTC (a template program isort.p.c is provided). - 3.
 Serial Radix Sort: Implement serial radix sort in XMTC with k = 2.
-Save your program as rsort.s.c

-4. Parallel Radix Sort: Implement parallel radix sort in XMTC.
+Save your program as rsort.s.c - 4.
+Parallel Radix Sort: Implement parallel radix sort in XMTC.
 Start with k = 2, see why that choice of k, while adequate for the serial version, is inadequate for the parallel version, and implement it for k = 4 as well.
 Save your program as rsort.p.c